 The continuing education departments of several colleges and universities offer Microsoft Office refresher courses as standalone courses or as part of a multi-course series.
 Although these courses are often available for workforce or professional development purposes, anyone interested in learning how to properly operate Microsoft Office's programs can typically enroll.
+The Microsoft company also offers training on their website for free.

 List of Common Refresher Courses